duke-libraries/durax/README.md

 ## Prerequisites

 See the "Getting started" section of the README at https://github.com/samvera-labs/hyrax .
+For development purposes, you can ignore the prerequisites related to Fedora, Solr, and the SQL RDMS -- development/testing instances of Fedora and Solr are provided and SQLite can be used as the database.

 ## Setup